typescript# atproto# cli# library# pkgs

 --version Print version and exit.

-# Convert a document file, with front matter
+# Convert a Standard.site document, with front matter

 bismuth --frontmatter doc.json